astronomer/cli-cloud-ide-workshop/include/workshop-instructions/part_3_cloud_ide.md

 ### Step 6: Import and review protected area data

 Create a new SQL cell called `terrestrial_protected_area`.
-In the connection drop down, choose the `snowflake_workshop` connection that is pre-populated.
+In the connection drop down, choose the In-memory SQL database

 Enter the following SQL code in the cell, and then run it.